-systems.
+Besides correcting the fluorescence data, the same five wells of the phantom can also be used to correct for non-uniform field illumination in case of hybrid fluorescence/color imaging systems.
 Such a process does not affect the color information of the acquired data, but instead provides high-quality color images, as we previously demonstrated [21].

-Experiment 2, further, aimed to validate the phantom for intersystem benchmarking, by comparing imaging systems differing in acquisition settings (f-System 1 vs fc-System 1), or in technical specifications (System 1 vs System 2 vs System 4).
+Experiment 2, further, aimed to validate the phantom for inter-system benchmarking, by comparing imaging systems differing in acquisition settings (f-System 1 vs fc-System 1), or in technical specifications (System 1 vs System 2 vs System 4).
 Fig. 4 depicts representative results from this comparison.

-Fig. 4a shows the quantified metrics to assess the performance of fc-System 1 after the acquired image had been corrected for image uniformity.
+Fig. 4a shows the quantified metrics to assess the performance of fc-System 1 after the acquired image has been corrected for image uniformity.
 These metrics were translated into BMs (see Methods) relative to an "ideal" imaging system.
 This score, since it is ratiometric, can then be used to compare different imaging systems.
 For example, Fig. 4b depicts the BMs per system employed in Experiment 2, as derived by (1), following the quantification of the distinct BMs (Fig. 4c).
-A representative interpretation of those figures is that System 4 showed lower optical resolution and greater cross-talk than all other systems.
+An exemplary interpretation of those figures can be for System 4 that showed lower optical resolution and greater cross-talk than all other systems.
 Indeed in Fig. 4c it is shown that System 4 presents relatively low values in these performance assessment metrics, which further limit its overall performance.